slackalaxy/sboutils/README.md

 ```

 ## sborun
-This should be run from within a folder containing a SlackBuild and it's associated files.
-It can download sources, check and compare md5sum, update md5sum (I use this when I make a version update), as well as build and install the ready package.
+This runs a SlackBuild.
+It should be run from within the folder containing the SlackBuild and its associated files (*.info, slack-desc,...).
+It can download sources, check md5sum, update md5sum (I use this when I make a version update), as well as build and install the ready package.
 ```
 bash-5.1$ sborun -h
 Run sborun from within the SlackBuild containing folder.